jcoll44/OmniIsaacGymEnvs/README2.md

 ## About this repository

 This repository contains a metacognition RL environment.
-It includes collecting the training script for training an agent, a script for collecting the training and test datasets.
+It includes code for trainging an agent to complete the taska and code for collecting the training and test datasets.

-Once the datasets are collected, metacognitive agents can be trained and assessed using the repository found here.........
+Once the datasets are collected, metacognitive agents can be trained and assessed using the metacognitive_models repository found here.........

 ## Training an agent